ITC 2015 Workshops – 2016 Workshop Information Coming Summer 2016

-In 2015 there are three workshops running right after the main conference.
-You can register for a workshop along with your ITC registration.
+In 2015 there were three workshops running right after the main conference.
+Watch this space for information on 2016 workshops when it becomes available.

 3D-TEST: 6th IEEE International Workshop on Testing Three Dimensional Stacked ICs